Anny spends most of her time on Netflix unearthing an unhealthy number of Kdramas to watch during her free time.

 The creepy charm that the actor Lee Dongwook has managed to work up as the evil mastermind dentist (Seo Moon-joo) fits the series very well.
 Although I have to say, the stellar performance is ultimately Im Siwan, our main character.
 His performance showcases his ability to convey a myriad of emotions, from the subtle cues to the huge but realistic facial expressions that successfully put the audience in his shoes.

-This gut wrenching series is able to put the audience on the edge of their seats, at least for a couple of episodes.
-After that, the sudden turns the drama tries to take become somewhat predictable.
-Nevertheless, the cinematography and directing are well done.
+This gut wrenching series is able to put the audience on the edge of their seats, and the cinematography and directing are well done.

 Is this series worth watching?
 A hundred times yes.